 You think of some conditions and ask the business analyst what happens in the following scenarios:

 * What's the default reminder date going to be?
 How many days before the invoice due date? * Are those business days or just calendar days? * What happens if there's not a primary contact associated with the account?

 And you get answers.
 It’s important that the business person understand that you’re not trying to punch holes in their pet idea, or being overly pedantic.

-In this way, BDD is a tool to aid collaboration and start a conversation between the two departments.
+In this way, Behavior-Driven Development is a tool to aid collaboration and start a conversation between the two departments.
 It’s also a way to clarify the scope of a desired feature and get better estimates from the dev team.
 Perhaps you realize that there’s no way to calculate 10 business days from a given point in time; that’s an additional, separate, feature you’ll need to implement.

 Developers will have developer considerations (“What exactly do you mean when you say, ‘day’?”), while business people will have their own considerations (“Please don’t use the term overdue here, that means something different”).
 Having one group or the other go off and try to write these business logic behavior tests themselves (the promise of Cucumber) cuts out each side’s valuable input.